Dumbbell Upright Row: How To Do, Muscle Worked, Benefits

 Are upright rows better with dumbbells?

 Yes, doing an upright row with dumbbells.
-Dumbbell requires more balance than barbells or machines that can lead to greater muscle fiber recruitment.
+Dumbbell requires more balance than barbells or machines, which can lead to greater muscle fiber recruitment.

-Dumbbell upright row workout allows unilateral training (training one limb at a time), increases core stability, and improves muscular imbalances.
+Dumbbell upright rows workouts allow unilateral training (training one limb at a time), increase core stability, and improve muscular imbalances.

 Is dumbbell upright row good?

-Both the dumbbell and barbell upright row have their own advantages.
-Barbell upright row exercises provide versatility, can help you strengthen virtually every muscle in the body with a wider range of resistance.
+Both the dumbbell and barbell upright row have advantages.
+Barbell upright row exercises provide versatility and can help you strengthen virtually every muscle in the body with a wider range of resistance.

 References